darwin-eu/visOmopResults/README.md

 - [omopSketch](https://cran.r-project.org/package=omopSketch)
 - [PhenotypeR](https://cran.r-project.org/package=PhenotypeR)

-Although standard output is needed it can be hard to manage some times.
-The purpose of this package is to make it easier to manage.
-To show the different functionality we will use some mock data:
+Although this standard output format is essential, it can sometimes be challenging to manage.
+The *visOmopResults* package aims to simplify this process.
+To demonstrate the package’s functionality, let’s start by using some mock result:

 ``` r
 library(visOmopResults)
 result <- mockSummarisedResult()
 ```

-## Transformation of a *<summarised_result>* object
+## Transformation of a `<summarised_result>` object

 A tidy version of the summarised can be obtained with the tidy function: